 Buttons are large graphic link elements that guide site users to important information without making them search.
 TAMHSC uses a consistent button style throughout all pages so that users can quickly recognize their functionality.

 Buttons add more visual interest and emphasis beyond a simple link.
 They can be used as wayfinding tools, illustrating a user's options for exploring a site's content and indicating the most popular information.
 They can also be used as a call to action, inviting users to interact directly with site owners.

 The buttons below are appropriate for use on a department's website.
-These buttons should point directly to pages that have the most sought-after information for target users (based on site analytics) so users don't have to think to find what they're looking for.
+These buttons should point directly to pages that have the most sought-after information for target users (based on user testing and/or site analytics) so users don't have to think to find what they're looking for.
 Wayfinding buttons can be used in groups, but usage should be limited to the most important information in order to maximize their visual impact.

 The buttons below are examples of common calls to action on TAMHSC web pages.
 Each button would link directly to a corresponding form or web page where a user could carry out the stated action.
 Ideally, a page would use only one call to action in order to minimize user confusion.